basmaashouur/competitive-programming/Solutions-library/to-solve/README.md

 # To Solve

 ### About
-- Inside the topic file, write all the problem that you wasn't abe to solve it.
+- Inside the topic file, write all the problems that you wasn't abe to solve it.